ericpriceco/ericpriceco.github.io/content/posts/2023-12-14-argo-rollouts.md

 The Argo Rollout dashboard should also show the app under the namespace it was deployed to.
 There you can see the list of steps and once we start the deploy, it will show the progress in realtime.

 Now the fun begins with seeing it in action.
 Change "argoproj/rollouts-demo" image tag in the rollouts manifest from "blue" to "yellow" and save.
-You will see the demo app start to show traffic being sent to the yellow version as well as the weight rules being changed on the ALB.
+You will see the demo app start to show traffic being sent to the yellow version.
+If you look at your ALB ruleset you will see the weight rules being changed at each step.
 After all the steps complete, 100% of traffic will be sent to the latest version.

 In a future post, I will demonstrate how to use the analysis feature that can query prometheus metrics for 500's and rollback automatically if it reaches the threshold.